rikulo/rikulo-docs/docs/Getting_Started/Building_Native_Mobile_Application.md

 ![Cordova Android Development Environment](cordova-env.png?raw=true)

-# Access native mobile resources
+# Access native mobile devices' resources
 Sometimes you might want to access the mobile devices' native resources such as `Camera`, `Accelerometer`, `Compass`, `Geolocation`, `Contacts` and so on.
 Rikulo integrates with Cordova/PhoneGap and provide these features seamlessly.

 Following we show you the basic elements of how to access device native resources in Rikulo by enhancing the simple `Hello World` example application.